July 7, 2017

 All spitting aside, the real thing that held me back was fear.
 I was afraid of what they might find…rather the lack of what they might find.
 I wanted my genetic makeup to show a little bit of everything.
 Native American, African, Asian, Continental European, Easter Islander…you name it.
 You see, I’ve always known most of my ancestors came from Ireland and Great Britain and I’ve been very content with that fact.
 However, not knowing who else might have contributed to my lineage meant I could potentially claim a bit of everyone.
 Maybe I’m just greedy.

-Genetic glutton or not, I brushed and flossed, did the spit thing, sent it in, waited and then, lo and behold…Thursday night, my husband, kids, nephew and I gathered around my laptop (literally) so I could do a grand unveiling of my ancestral location results.
+Genetic glutton or not, I brushed and flossed, waited a bit, did the spit thing, sent it in, waited longer and then, lo and behold…Thursday night, my husband, kids, nephew and I gathered around my laptop (literally) so I could do a grand unveiling of my ancestral location results.
 They were…duh duh duuuuh…63% Ireland and 30% Great Britain (England, Scotland, Wales).
 Womp womp.
 Yes, I was a little deflated to find I wasn’t a mix of all things.
 On the other hand, I’ve had my Celtic Mutt status confirmed.
 Which I really like.
 I mean, these are my people.
 They got me here.
 I’m simultaneously proud and grateful.

 That said, there were also some unexpected potential ingredients in the mix of my ancestral blood.
 They were interesting, if not guaranteed.
 Listed among my “Low Confidence Regions” were the following: Iberian Pensinsula (Spain/Portugal) 3%, Italy/Greece 1%, Caucasus region of West Asia (Armenia, Azerbaijan, Georgia, Iran, Iraq, Syria, Turkey) 1%, North Africa (Morocco, Western Sahara, Algeria, Libya) <1%, Finland/Northwest Russia <1%.
 Granted, these aren’t “sure things” when it comes to my genetic mix, but I like the diversity, so I’ll accept, thank you very much.